 But I think our reasoning will be helpful to you.
-If a church exists in a residential zone not "as of right" (a phrase that means "you have the right to do this if you are in this zoning district, an no further zoning permission is necessary), but with a conditional use permit required.
+If a church exists in a residential zone not "as of right" (a phrase that means "you have the right to do this if you are in this zoning district, an no further zoning permission is necessary), but with a conditional use permit required, you need to obey the conditions set forth in the ordinance.

 The conditional use permit isn't a suggestion, in our opinion, but instead it lists requirements that have the full force of municipal law.
 So unless their conditional use permit anticipated this very situation and explicitly permits this tiny house village, we think they would be in violation of their conditional use permit if they applied for a building permit for this purpose.